BrianHilson/json-to-html-form/README.md

 ## Features

--Can generate all commonly used form elements.
+- Can generate all commonly used form elements.
--Generates PHP variable code for each element.
+- Generates PHP variable code for each element.
--Ability to specify form submission method (GET, POST, your custom function, etc.)
+- Ability to specify form submission method (GET, POST, your custom function, etc.)
--Can generate associate labels
+- Can generate associate labels
--Can create wrapping elements for each form element
+- Can create wrapping elements for each form element

 ## Examples
 This: